AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

     _ada_main (in main) (main.adb:12)
     main (in main) + 90

-We will now discuss a relatively new switch of the compiler, namely ``-gnateE``.
+We will now discuss a relatively new switch of the compiler, namely :option:`gnatmake -gnateE`.
 When used, this switch will generate extra information in exception messages.

 Let's amend our test program to: